 Can you really lose weight by eating fat?
 That’s what it looks like with coconut oil, a common, easy-to-find, and inexpensive supplement that activates your body’s ketogenic pathways and increases your metabolism.
 Here are the best coconut oil supplements you can get your hands on:

 1. Viva Naturals Organic Extra Virgin Coconut Oil

-With over thirteen thousand reviewers on Amazon, and one of the top-selling cooking oils online…is there anything not to like about Viva Naturals?
+Organic, all-natural, and cold pressed…is there anything not to like about Viva Naturals?

 Their coconut oil is certified organic, meaning there are no chemical contaminants to worry about, and the only ingredient is extra-virgin coconut oil.
 It’s a product of the Philippines, so you could try to hold that against it, but good luck growing a solid coconut crop domestically.
 Viva Naturals comes out on top because it checks all the boxes.